J4ck3lXploit/Active-Directory-Lab/AD-Project Walkthrough.md

 Next, we’ll configure the **Receiving Server**.
 Set this to the IP address of our **Splunk server**, which listens on port **9997** by default when receiving events.

 ![UF](https://github.com/J4ck3lXploit/Active-Directory-Lab/blob/main/images/Screenshot%202025-02-21%20131829.png)

+**Installing Sysmon and Configuring It with a Custom Rule Set**

+On the target machine, download Sysmon from the [Sysmon download page](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon).
+For configuration, visit the [Sysmon Modular GitHub repository](https://github.com/olafhartong/sysmon-modular) and download the XML configuration file (sysmonconfig.xml) from the bottom of the repository onto the downloads directory.